neoforged/Documentation/docs/resources/client/models/modelsystem.md

+---
+description: This article contains a rundown of how a model is transformed from on-disk files into an in-code object, and how this process can be modified by mods.
+sidebar_position: 1
+---
 # Understanding the Model System

 Models within Minecraft are simply a list of quads with attached textures.
 Each part of the modeling process has their own separate implementation, with the underlying model JSON deserialized into an `UnbakedModel`.
 In the end, each part of the pipelines takes in some `List<BakedQuad>` and properties necessary for their own pipelines.
 Some [block entity renderers][ber] also make use of these models.
 There is no limit to how complex a model may be.